Gluten Free Mug Cake

 Notes

-- Make it Dairy Free: use almond milk or coconut milk, and vegan chocolate chips.
+- Make it Dairy Free: Use almond milk or coconut milk, and use dairy-free or vegan chocolate chips.

 Nutrition Information